peterjc/thapbi-pict/docs/examples/endangered_species/plants.rst

 our default abundance threshold we do not find *Cycas revoluta* which is consistent with the original analysis reporting this at very low abundance.

+Our reference set here has *Aloe reynoldsii* sequences, but none for the expected entry *Aloe variegata*.

 An obvious false positive here is *Cullen* sp. which like the authors we found in the ``S3`` traditional medicine, but also unexpectedly in all the ``S1`` samples.